- The takeaway from this week’s episode is … you will be able to identify when life started to scare you and heal it.

 - Here’s what this will do for you … you will have a choice, live your life through experiences or play it safe and remain scared.

 - Here’s what I want you to do with it … to overcome what scares you write down when you feel scared.
 You won’t be able to see it when you’re in it, so you must write it down.

-“What are you afraid of?
+What are you afraid of?
 You must stop letting this life scare you and derail you.

-If it were natural like it’s supposed to be for the baby, the baby should be able to experience the things they are tempted to do in order to discover the consequences on their own – from their own experience.
+If it were natural like it’s supposed to be for the baby, the baby needs to experience the things they are tempted to do in order to discover the consequences on their own – from their own experience.
 After all, it’s through experience that we become self-realized and equipped for life, not protected from it.
 This is accomplished by taking the time to show the baby all of this.
 But the guardian must take the quality time out of their day to think it through and let the baby experience it under your supervision.